 Kathryn has held board roles at several not‐for‐profits and spent 9 years as a Sydney University fellow.
 She actively supports the arts and sustainability initiatives, and also achieved ski instructor qualifications with the hope of staying within sight of her alpine‐ski‐racing daughters.

-Van started his career as a Manufacturing Engineer for General Motors (GM) in Spring Hill, TN, eventually being promoted to Production Supervisor at GM’s parts distribution center in Pontiac, MI.
-Pushing himself in another direction, Van left GM to join UBS Investment Bank in London, UK, as a Business Analyst in the Office of the Global General Counsel.
-He subsequently joined the President Obama’s Campaign in Cleveland, OH, for the 2008 and 2012 election cycles.
+Van began his career at General Motors (GM) as a Manufacturing Engineer, eventually moving up to Production Supervisor at GM’s parts distribution center in Pontiac, MI.
+Leveraging his business and analytical background, Van landed a position at UBS Investment Bank in London, UK as a Business Analyst in the Office of the Global General Counsel.
+After time well spent in London, he joined President Obama’s campaign staff in Cleveland, OH, for the 2008 and 2012 election cycles which was a critical launching point for his path in to the Administration.

 Van holds a Bachelor’s of Science in Mathematics from Morehouse College in Atlanta, GA, and Juris Doctorate from Southern University Law Center in Baton Rouge, LA.
-He currently resides in Washington, DC.
+He currently resides with his wife in Washington, DC.

 Andrea Bastiani Archibald, Ph.D. and developmental psychologist, is the Chief Girl and Parent Engagement Officer for GSUSA.
 She serves as a national spokesperson on girls’ and women’s leadership development, parenting and family dynamics, cultural influences such as economics, social media and pop culture, gender issues, current events, and demographic shifts in the national girl population.